 The median home listing is currently $275,000, while the median rental price is $1,300.
 As Delaware’s population continues to grow, housing prices are expected to grow along with it.

-And among the greatest inconveniences here are the lack of public transit; the perpetual potholes and construction on the Delaware stretch of I-95; and the constant flow of tourists feeding those blasted seagulls on the beach.
+The greatest inconveniences here are the lack of airport and public transit; the perpetual potholes and construction on the Delaware stretch of I-95; and the constant flow of tourists feeding those blasted seagulls.

-But seniors looking at relocating here should be aware of the state’s health care shortcomings: Texas has the third-worst physician-to-patient ratio in the country, which makes it difficult to access much-needed specialist care.
+But seniors looking to relocate here should be aware of the state’s major health care shortcomings: Texas has the third-worst physician-to-patient ratio in the country, which makes it difficult to access much-needed specialist care.

 Nursing homes also are poorly staffed and have been cited for numerous violations over the years.
 Texas has double the national average number of nursing home complaints, according to the health care information site Healthline.

-But when it comes to relocating to Oregon, the main issue you’d encounter are the prohibitive housing costs.
+But relocating to Oregon is a different deal.
+A major issue you’d encounter are the prohibitive housing costs.
 In popular cities like Portland, Bend and along the coast, housing costs have risen 7.5% in the past year.